History of zoophilia: 20th century

-21st-Century
+During the 20th century, zoophilia was legalized (decriminalized) in several countries: in the Russian Empire on 20 March 1903, in Turkey on 1 March 1926, in Poland on 1 September 1932, in Denmark (including Greenland and the Faroe Islands) on 1 January 1933, in Iceland on 12 August 1940, in Switzerland on 1 January 1942, in Liechtenstein on 1 January 1943, in Sweden on 1 January 1944, in the Czechoslovak Republic on 1 January 1950, in Greece on 1 January 1951, in the People's Republic of Bulgaria on 1 May 1951, in the Federal People's Republic of Yugoslavia on 1 January 1951, in the Hungarian People's Republic on 1 July 1961, in East Germany on 12 January 1968, in Romania on 1 January 1969, in West Germany on 1 September 1969, in Austria on 1 January 1971, in Finland on 15 January 1971, in Norway on 21 April 1972, and in Spain on 24 May 1996.

+21st century

 In 2003, the Sexual Offences Act 2003 lowered the criminal penalty of bestiality in the United Kingdom from life in prison to two years in prison.

 In 2006, Denmark's Council for Animal Ethics said there was no need to ban bestiality unless it took place in pornographic films or sex shows.
 Only one of the 10 members of the council, set up by the Danish Justice Ministry to establish and uphold animal ethics, wanted bestiality expressly prohibited.
 The other members said current laws provided enough animal protection.
 Denmark outlawed bestiality in 2015 after all parties except the Liberal Alliance voted in support of a ban, leaving Hungary, Finland and Romania as the only European Union countries without bans on bestiality.

-During the 21st century, bestiality was re-criminalized in the following countries or territories: Iowa (illegal since 2001), Maine (illegal since 2001), Oregon (illegal since 2001), Illinois (illegal since January 1, 2003), Maryland (illegal since October 1, 2002), South Dakota (illegal since July 1, 2003), France (illegal since March 10, 2004), Washington (illegal since June 7, 2006), Arizona (illegal since September 21, 2006), Belgium (illegal since May 11, 2007), Colorado (illegal since July 1, 2007), Indiana (illegal since July 1, 2007), Tennessee (illegal since July 1, 2007), Netherlands (illegal since 2010), Norway (illegal since January 1, 2010), Alaska (illegal since September 13, 2010), Australian Capital Territory (illegal since 2011), Florida (illegal since October 1, 2011), Germany (illegal since 2013), Sweden (illegal since January 1, 2014), and Denmark (illegal since April 2015).
+In 2017, numerous media outlets (including The Daily Mirror) reported on the presence of numerous animal brothels in Belgrade, Serbia.
+According to these outlets, Belgrade was developing into a zoophilic hot spot, where tourists from all over Europe travel to sleep with animals.

+During the 21st century, bestiality was re-criminalized in the following countries or territories: